emptymalei/physics/README.md

-﻿# A notebook for myself.
+### This is a notebook for myself.
+I have to write down those important points I have learned.